 Interim Sessions

-Interim sessions of the WG, TGs, SGs and/or SCs are scheduled by the respective groups no later than the end of the prior plenary session.
+Interim sessions of the WG and/or subgroups are scheduled by the respective groups no later than the end of the prior plenary session.
 A WG interim session is held between 802 plenary sessions.
-Additional sessions may be scheduled as needed to conduct business of the WG, TGs, SGs and/or SCs.
+Additional sessions may be scheduled as needed to conduct business of the WG and/or subgroups.
 The date, time, and place of the session(s) must be approved by the WG and announced at the WG Closing Plenary meeting and entered in the minutes of the WG meeting.

 Figure 3.6.2.1 – Typical 802.11 WG Meetings during Interim session